devsacti/Query-and-Extensions/README.md

-# Query-and-extensions
+# Query-and-extensions and DataBase
-SQL, noSQL and Persistence Framework like JPA, mybatis
+SQL, noSQL and Persistence Framework like JPA, mybatis are methods or ways to access DataBase